DecisionsDev/odm-docker-kubernetes/platform/ecs/README-ecs-compose-x.md

 - Access to [EC2 Loadbalancer](https://console.aws.amazon.com/ec2/home?#LoadBalancers:) console.
 - Click on the load balancer that you have defined in your [docker-compose](docker-compose-http.yaml) file.
 - Verify that the listener rules for the ODM services are added and the target groups are in healthy state.
-- Copy the loadbalancer's DNS name.
+- Copy the load balancer's DNS name.
 - Depending on HTTP or HTTPS mode, the URLs for the ODM components are as follows:
     - `http://<loadbalancer_dns>/decisioncenter` or `https://<loadbalancer_dns>/decisioncenter`
     - `http://<loadbalancer_dns>/res` or `https://<loadbalancer_dns>/res`